-The Hawaiian island of Kauai is one of the most romantic places in the world for a wedding and honeymoon.
+The Hawaiian island of Kauai is one of the places in the world most suitable for a romantic wedding and honeymoon.
+The wedding can be on the beach or on the grounds.
 The wedding can be on the beach or on the grounds of a hotel.
 Weddings at Koloa Landing Resort in Kauai at Poipu can combine the South Shore beach with a luau reception at the beautifully landscaped tropical resort.

 Your reception can be an authentic luau or a mixture of traditional luau foods and other cuisines.
 Your hotel can provide a variety of menu suggestions.
 Florists are available for a wide selection of orchids, hibiscus, fragrant plumeria and other local blooms.